danieltyukov/tue-signals/README.md

-# NOTE
+# Eindhoven University of Technology Matlab Exercises - 2022 🎶

-As it seems that the repository is getting a lot of traction.
+## NOTE 📝

-I was advices to write that please use it for the sake of checking and writing your own code but not copying.
+Most Exercises are MOSTLY correct, so use it for reference.

-## Consider staring the repo as well
+### Consider staring the repo as well ⭐